influxdata/docs-v2/content/v2.0/query-data/guides/monitor-states.md

 If you're just getting started with Flux queries, check out the following:

-- [Get started with Flux](/v2.0/query-data/get-started/) for a conceptual overview of Flux and parts of a Flux query.
+- [Get started with Flux](/v2.0/query-data/get-started/) for a conceptual overview of Flux.
 - [Execute queries](/v2.0/query-data/execute-queries/) to discover a variety of ways to run your queries.

 ## Find how long a state persists

 1. Use the [`stateDuration()`](/v2.0/reference/flux/stdlib/built-in/transformations/stateduration/) function to calculate how long a column value has remained the same value (or state).
-This function requires the following information:
+Include the following information:

   - **Column to search:** any tag key, tag value, field key, field value, or measurement.
   - **Value:** the value (or state) to search for in the specified column.
-  - **State duration column:** a new column to store the state duration─the length of time the specified value persists.
+  - **State duration column:** a new column to store the state duration─the length of time that the specified value persists.
   - **Unit:** the unit of time (`1s` (by default), `1m`, `1h`) used to increment the state duration.

         ```js